 Function of architecture

-"The element of functionality is ambiguous
+"The element of functionality is ambiguous,

 Minoru Yamasaki, a Japanese American architect, built a public house called Pruitt-Igoe in 1954 in Saint Louis.
-According to Internet, Pruitt is expressed as a luxury apartment for the affluent.
-Actually, it is a welfare policy to prevent a slum because it is built to improve the poor living environment.
+According to Internet, Pruitt was expressed as a luxury apartment for the affluent.
+Actually, it was a welfare policy to prevent slum areas because it is built to improve the poor living environment.
 The public space in idle space between highly stacked rooms, the hall for the friendship of the residents, and wide road between buildings were considered in Pruitt-Igoe.
 Experimental attempts have also been made to prevent excessive waiting time and to reduce maintenance costs, such as an elevator that only stops on the 1st, 7th, and 10th floors.

 Pruitt-Igoe was built to prevent urban sprawl through various attempts and considerations but was underestimated by policy and social phenomena.
-The Ospedale degli Innocenti, which is the beginning of humanism, does not know what the elements are for children in the real life space.
+The Ospedale degli Innocenti, which is the beginning of humanism, does not know what elements are required for children in the real life space.